 However, despite the positive reactions to York’s extended winter resume date, Majeed Zabsonre, Founders College council president and third-year sociology student, states that students should have been informed earlier.

-“ … the university has a poor and consistent reputation of not releasing information when they get it.”
+“ … the university doesn’t always release information right when they get it.”

-“I’m happy the university did it, but the one thing about being a college president and dealing with the university on certain matters and issues is that the university has a poor and consistent reputation of not releasing information when they get it,” states Zabsonre.
+“I’m happy the university did it, but the one thing about being a college president and dealing with the university on certain matters and issues is that the university doesn’t always release information right when they get it,” states Zabsonre.

 “This would have been a great opportunity for administration to reach out to students, like an olive branch, which would make the university seem less like an institution, but rather a place for learning and prospering.”